The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Particle production due to vacuum mismatch

 The difference between the false and true vacua typically leads to particle creation.
 Outside, the bubble remains the false vacuum, while inside the field transitions to the true vacuum via tunneling.
 This transition initiates the generation of massive scalar particles.
 By separating the scalar field into background and fluctuations, $\Phi = \Phi_c + h$, the fluctuation field $h$ obeys

 Neglecting additional field interactions, this equation approximates as

 where $\tilde{\tau}^*$ is the characteristic (Euclidean) time scale for the duration of the phase transition.
 We take here $\tilde{\tau}^*=-R_0$, where $R_0$ is the size of the bubble at the time of nucleation.
 The reason for this is that the bubble propagation is a motion with a constant proper (in contrast to coordinate) acceleration.
 From the equation of motion $r^2-t^2=R_0^2$, one can derive the magnitude of the proper acceleration as $a=1/R_0$ (see appendix).
-Thus, the process of particle creation in this context is closely related to Unruh effect, where the amount of radiation is determined by the proper acceleration.
+Thus, the process of particle creation in this context admits an Unruh-like interpretation, in which the amount of radiation is determined by the proper acceleration.
 Since in the absence of friction this acceleration is constant during the bubble expansion, particles are produced continuously as the bubble expands.
 We also note that the proper acceleration is defined in terms of the proper time of an observer who is momentarily at rest with respect to the bubble wall, and it is not equal to a coordinate acceleration measured by a distant observer (which actually goes to zero as the bubble wall approaches the speed of light).

-The solution for $h$ can be written as a combination of mode functions $g_k$, which satisfy $\triangledown^2 g_k=-k^2$
+The solution for $h$ can be written as a combination of mode functions $g_k$, which satisfy $\nabla^2 g_k=-k^2$